jravalani/redfin-data-analytics-pipeline/README.md

 This repository contains scripts for setting up a data analytics pipeline for processing Redfin housing market data.
 The pipeline includes extraction of data from a source URL, transformation of the extracted data, loading the transformed data into an AWS S3 bucket, and visualizing it using Power BI.

+Before proceeding, it's recommended to set up Apache Airflow on an Amazon EC2 instance.
+For detailed instructions on installing Apache Airflow on EC2, please refer to [Installing-Airflow-on-EC2](https://github.com/jravalani/Installing-Airflow-on-EC2) repository.

 ## Scripts

 ### 1. Snowflake SQL Script